Ely Cathedral Home & Garden Show

 “The Little Pocket of Nature”

-This design shows that even in a compact space you can bring in wildlife and create a calm and tranquil atmosphere to be enjoyed by all.
+The “Little Pocket of Nature” shows that even in a compact space you can bring in wildlife and create a calm and tranquil atmosphere to be enjoyed by all.

 The Little Pocket of Nature (Pictures from the show)